 I filled my prescription, but I put off taking it for a few more weeks.
 I was paralyzed with the fear of what the medication meant.
 I couldn't see my own need to utilize pharmaceuticals for my own mental health.
 I was scared of the stigma attached to psychiatric medication.
 I was also irrationally scared of every single side effect possible.
 It personified all that I feared of myself and my disorder.
 It meant admitting that I was too weak to conquer this on my own.
-It was waving the white flag on life: “here I am, too feeble to live a beautiful, blessed, happy life without creating my own issues in my own head.”
+It was waving the white flag on life; here I am too feeble to live a beautiful, blessed, happy life without creating my own issues in my own head.
 I felt like a failure as a mother, as a person, as a child of God and someone bestowed with His blessings.

 At that particular time, my anxiety seemed to manifest as an intense, irrational fear of death; death of either my husband, my kids, myself or all of us.
-When you are handed a prescription for something that "could cause suicidal tendencies," you start to panic a bit.
+So when you are handed a prescription for something that "could cause suicidal tendencies," you start to panic a bit.
 Additionally, the thought of being diagnosed with a disorder in which I technically am unable to control my own feelings and emotions at all times was terrifying to a control-freak like myself.
-Not only was I having to admit that I was not in complete control of my mental state, but then I was supposed to agree to take a daily medication that could possibly cause me to do the very thing I was most fixated on: die.
+Not only was I having to admit that I was not in complete control of my mental state, but then I was supposed to agree to take a daily medication that could essentially cause me to do the very thing I was most fixated on: die.

 The truth is, my anxiety was causing me to become depressed.
 I would never have classified myself as such.
 I erroneously believed someone suffering from depression looked and behaved in a certain way, but I was depressed because I was hopeless.
 I was running through a labyrinth of my own fears and everywhere I turned to escape was another wall.
 It was defeating.
 It was exhausting.
 I relinquished my existence to one of perpetual fear and stress.
 This didn't mean I didn't want to exist.
 As mentioned above, it was quite the opposite.
 I LOVED my life.
 I couldn't even accept how wonderful it was because I was so scared that at some point, the other shoe would drop.
 I lived in fear of a possible moment in which it would all be ripped away from me.